 Water: 2 cups

-The uses of the Eucalyptus Essential Oil is limitless.
-It’s a very versatile and multi-faceted oil with various therapeutic, practical and industrial applications.
-The Australian Aborigines were not wrong in believing in the benefits of this oil.
+The uses of eucalyptus essential oil are limitless.
+It’s a very versatile and multi-faceted oil with various therapeutic, commercial, and industrial applications.
+The Australian Aborigines were not wrong in believing in the benefits of eucalyptus.

-At Aroma Foundry, we utilize our in-depth knowledge of everything about essential oils to source and create the best essential oils.
-Check out our shop and find inspiration in making your personal favorite blends.
+At Aroma Foundry, we utilize our in-depth knowledge of essential oils to bring only the best essential oil selections right to your doorstep.
+Check out our essential oils shop and find inspiration for making your personal favorite blends.